semuconsulting/pyrtcm/.github/ISSUE_TEMPLATE/bug_report.md

  - Protocol: [e.g. 32.00]

 This information is typically output by the device at startup via a series of NMEA TXT messages.
-It can also be found by polling the device with a rtcm MON-VER message.
-If you're using the PyGPSClient GUI, a screenshot of the rtcmConfig window should suffice.

 **Additional context**